fluid-project/sjrk-story-telling/README.md

 ### Testing
 Testing is provided by [jqUnit](https://docs.fluidproject.org/infusion/development/jqUnit.html).
 If the site is being run at `http://localhost:3000/`, navigate to `http://localhost:3000/tests/all-tests.html` to see the results of all tests and see further details of individual tests.

+### Theme Customization
+The "base" JavaScript files included in this repository are intended to provide a bare-bones implementation of the Storytelling Tool.
+The interface is extensible and customizable to enable the creation of new experiences, themes and story contexts with the tool.
+To create a custom theme, follow these steps:
+- Create a new folder for code and assets associated with the new theme (for an example, please see the `karisma` or `learningReflections` folders)
+- Create duplicates of all of the HTML pages you would like to customize and place them in the new folder (e.g. storyEdit, storyView, etc.)
+- Create one or more JavaScript files which contain extensions of the page grades (e.g. for `sjrk.storyTelling.page.storyEdit`, add a new grade `sjrk.storyTelling.myCustomTheme.storyEdit` which has the former as one of its gradeNames)
+- Add any new associated handlebars templates to be used by each new page
+- If your new template file requires new message values (i.e. new wording), you can create new message bundle files or add them to the existing message files.
+Due to the nature of ui grades, each template may use only one message file at a time, so if new messages are added to an extended page, those may have to be duplicated in a new message file.
+- If there are some common changes that will be made to all pages, or shared values, create a 'base' page grade which includes these common changes and have every new page refer to that gradeName as well.
+For example:
+    - `sjrk.storyTelling.myCustomTheme.storyEdit` could have the following as a value for gradeNames: `["sjrk.storyTelling.myCustomTheme", "sjrk.storyTelling.page.storyEdit"]`
+    - if the folder structure for the new theme is different from the original location of these files, you could update the `pageSetup.resourcePrefix` option of each new page by putting it in the new base grade
+- Add any custom assets required, such as new images, sounds, or fonts.
+- Create a common CSS file with all of the rules for the new theme
+- Add a link in each new HTML file for any applicable new CSS or JavaScript files

 ### Licenses
 The SJRK Storytelling Tool is provided under either the New BSD license or the Educational Community License, Version 2.0.
 Please see LICENSE.txt for more details.